E-learningTouch/moodle-block_download_certificates/README.md

-# report_certificates
+# download_certificates
-Moodle certificate report block
+Moodle download certificate block

 /**
  * This file is part of Moodle - http://moodle.org/